jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

+5. Verify that users who are not signed in cannot access the edit extra page by manually typing in it's URL and are returned to the sign in page.

+    - Outcome: Pass

+6. Verify that standard users cannot access the edit extra page by manually typing in it's URL and are returned to the 403 page.

+    - Outcome: Pass

 # Edit Extra Page

 1. Verify that the edit extra page appears as expected and looks good at all screen widths.